 Emanuel Xavier reads his poem, “Americano,” from the poetry collection of the same name.

-Our first pick of this series, is Sheila Maldonado the author of one-bedroom solo (Fly by Night Press/A Gathering of the Tribes, 2011), her debut poetry collection.
-Her 2nd publication, that’s what you get, is forthcoming from Brooklyn Arts Press.
+Our first pick of this series was Sheila Maldonado the author of one-bedroom solo (Fly by Night Press/A Gathering of the Tribes, 2011), her debut poetry collection.
+Her 2nd publication, that’s what you get, was published in 2021 by Brooklyn Arts Press.